 What is the purpose of recruitment?
-Members may be able to cite many reasons why recruitment exists and why it is important that it exists.
-Recruitment, in many ways, is about sharing your sorority experience in a compelling way that draws excitement and eagerness from non-members to join and share in the sorority experience.
-Recruitment allows members to share membership expectations with potential new members.
+Members may be able to cite many different reasons as to why recruitment exists and why it is important that it exists.
+Recruitment in many ways is about sharing your sorority experience in a compelling way that draws excitement and eagerness from non-members to join and share in the sorority experience.
+Recruitment allows members to share membership expectations to the potential new members.